Jill Knapp: Vocal Coach

 Audition Assistance

+Auditioning for a musical theater production?
 I can help you select a piece that best fits your vocal range, type and character.
-I can also help polish a piece you've been using for years, giving new interpretations and ideas to help keep your audition fresh and convincing.
-College applicants will benefit from diction pointers for singing in foreign languages, too.
+I can also help polish that song you've been using for years, giving you new interpretations and ideas to help keep your audition fresh and convincing.

 • Choose vocal selections directors want to hear